hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/203__Praveen_R._Bhat.md

 > Reg  << Bhamatikara
 >
 > Vachaspati Mishra accepts DSV with NJV not EJV.
 That is not to say that he
-> ​is against DSV.
+> is against DSV.
 Someone who has Bhamati reference for this may kindly
 > quote the same, since I haven't studied Bhamati text proper.>>,
 >
 >